alecstem/2022-REU-on-Smart-UAVs/progress-meetings/Week3.md

 ## Future Objectives
 * Get the downloading working and create more of a together system for the whole process.
-* Get the object dectection and avoidence working in a simulation.
+* Get the object dectection and avoidance working in a simulation.
 * Speed up the computational time of the program.
 * Start to add in more factors for A* to have more defined constraints..
 * Get a good simulation working for the program.

 ## Weekly Evaluation
 * This week was very good.
-We faced many more problems than the week befor but we were able to keep our heads up and persever through the trials and still make some progress every day.
-We have a much better understanding of how our program should work and operate leading us to both be able to work on seprate parts and it still come together smoothly.
-Overall, this week was very good and we made solid progress and hope that the trend of these past few weeks contine.
+We faced many more problems than the week before but we were able to keep our heads up and persever through the trials and still make some progress every day.
+We have a much better understanding of how our program should work and operate leading us to both be able to work on seperate parts and it still come together smoothly.
+Overall, this week was very good and we made solid progress and hope that the trend of these past few weeks continue.

 <p align="center">
   <img src="https://github.com/alecstem/2022-REU-on-Smart-UAVs/blob/main/images/point%20cloud.png" width="300" height="200" >